ElazarK/content-docs/playbooks/Extract_Indicators_From_File_Generic_v2.md

-xtracts indicators from a file.
+Extracts indicators from a file.

 Supported file types:
 - PDF
 - TXT